 Update 12 July - The appeal by Tommy Robinson (Stephen Christopher Yaxley-Lennon) will now be heard by the Court of Appeal next Wednesday, 18 July.
 It appears that he is challenging the length of his committal (13 months in all) for contempt of court.
 Lord Burnett, the Lord Chief Justice, will preside.

 Mr Yaxley-Lennon - aka Tommy Robinson - remains in prison following his committal on 25th May for contempt of court - Previous post 1st June.
-It was reported by supporters of Mr Robinson (HERE) that 10th July was set for an appeal against sentence to be heard but the date was cancelled because "the government's lawyers say they're not ready."
+It was reported by supporters of Mr Robinson (HERE) that 10th July was set for an appeal to be heard but the date was cancelled because "the government's lawyers say they're not ready."
 Unsurprisingly, that has been contrasted with the fact that Mr Robinson was arrested in Leeds and imprisoned within the space of around 5 hours.
 I have not been able to find any official statement as to why the appeal date was cancelled.

 On 25th May, from outside the Crown Court at Leeds, Mr Robinson used Facebook Live to broadcast in relation to an on-going trial.
 The broadcast, which lasted for over an hour, took place as defendants arrived for the morning court hearing.
 Police Officers outside the court building were aware for most (perhaps all) of the time that he was "live streaming."